 In the mobile app, you create folder the same way as in the web program.
 Go to the objects menu, click the + Add Item button at the bottom of the screen, and choose Folder.
 Name your folder, then tap save.

 You can now save objects to this folder, or move them to the folder one at a time by editing the object and changing the folder selection for that object.
-Also, at the bottom of the folder with multiple items in it, you will see a Bulk Ops link.
-If you click on this, it will open the bulk ops edit box just as is described in the next section below.
-Bulk ops works the same way in mobile as it does in the browser.
+You can tap the pencil icon next to the folder to set the visibility when you open the map and set label visibility.

 Bulk Operations (Bulk Ops) allows you to quickly change the attributes of many objects with one step instead of opening the edit dialogue for each object.